tourunen/gallery/README.md

 This is a simple picture gallery franken-application put together from parts by several donors in the internet.
 It is mainly based on

-- a Ajax demo by Coligo: https://github.com/coligo-io/file-uploader
+- an Ajax demo by Coligo: https://github.com/coligo-io/file-uploader
 - OpenShift nodejs-mongo example: https://github.com/openshift/nodejs-ex

 The application is composed of two tiers: web server and a MongoDB